IQAIcom/prompt-weaver/README.md

     "Identify potential risks",
     "Estimate resource requirements"
   ],
-  notes: "This is a high-priority project that requires careful attention to detail and stakeholder communication."
+  notes: "This is a high-priority project that requires careful attention to detail and stakeholder communication.
+We need to ensure all deliverables are met on time while maintaining quality standards.
+Regular check-ins with the team will be essential to track progress and address any blockers early."
 });

 console.log(output);